Training Workshop Session Dates

 The ability to respond to marine mammal situations as needed

-Being able to be a first responder and able to report back observations to the Hotline team
+Being able to be a first responder and able to report back observations to the Rescue Hotline Team

-Become a peace keeper between the animal and the public
+Become a peace keeper between the animal and the public, building awareness

-Feel comfortable in answering questions about the situation
+Feel comfortable in answering questions about the rescue situation

 Make a difference in the life of a rare and sometimes endangered mammal that is visiting our coastline